exploratory-io/book/markdown/markdown-note.md

 ## Download the Image of the Chart/Analytics

-You can download the chart as an image file by selecting the "Export Chart Image" menu on each Chart/Analytics.
+You can download the chart image in either PNG or SVG file format by selecting the "Export Chart Image" menu on each Chart/Analytics.

 ![](images/note-download-image.png)

-The dimension of the image file is following.

-* Width: 1,200px
-* Height: 800px if Repeat By is not used in the chart.
-Height stretches to include all the charts if Repeat By is used.
-* Pixel Ratio: 200%

 The "Export Chart Image" menu is available only on notes published to the server.

-This feature is not supported on Number and Map chart types.
+This feature is not supported on Number, Word Cloud and Map chart types.

 ## Download the Data of the Chart/Analytics